conveyal/analysis-backend/README.md

 In order to do development on the frontend, backend, or on [R5](https://github.com/conveyal/r5), which we use for performing the analyses, you'll want a local development environment.
 We use [IntelliJ IDEA](https://www.jetbrains.com/idea/) (free/community version is fine).
-First, clone the project with `git`, and add it as a project to IntelliJ.
-Do the same with R5; add it as another module _in the same IntelliJ project_.
-Using the Maven panel in INtelliJ, you can then substitute your cloned copy of R5 for the version downloaded as a dependency via the analysis-backend `pom.xml`.
+We typically clone the project with `git`, then use the green plus button in the Maven panel of IntelliJ to add R5 as a Maven Project within the same IntelliJ project.
+Check to make sure that the version of R5 matches the version specified in the analysis-backend `pom.xml`.

 You can then create a run configuration for `com.conveyal.taui.AnalysisServer`, which is the main class.
 You will need to configure the options mentioned above.